 These questionnaires (formerly course evaluations) will be available to students during the last 2 weeks of the semester: March 30th - April 10th.
 Students will receive an email directly from the Student Feedback Administration system which will include a direct link to the questionnaire for this course.
 During this time, when a student goes to login to Courselink, a reminder will pop-up when a task is available to complete.
-Student Feedback Questionnaire
+For more information, see: Student Feedback Questionnaire